apache/spark/PULL_REQUEST_WORKFLOW.rst

       all changed files.
 In case there are any files changed, then we assume that some unknown files changed (likely from the core of airflow) and in this case we enable all test types above and the Core test types - simply because we do not want to risk to miss anything.
-   h) In all cases where tests are enabled we also add Heisentests, Integration and - depending on
+   h) In all cases where tests are enabled we also add Integration and - depending on
       the backend used = Postgres or MySQL types of tests.

 10) Quarantined tests are always run when tests are run - we need to run them often to observe how